 There are not many Thursday evenings that are spent watching men dressed as green ogres talking about farting….but last night was one of them.
 Yes, my 5 year old daughter and I went to watch ‘Shrek The Musical’ at Bristol Hippodrome.
 I can categorically confirm […]

-Disclaimer: We were offered free press tickets in return of an honest review, all words are my own.
+Disclaimer: I was offered press tickets in return for an honest review, all words and views are my own.